 - Pits or indents: Hollowing in the skin caused by acne damage that once had puss in it.
 This is caused by us, when we try to pop the pimple.

-- Aloe vera: the meaty pulp from the leaves contains vegetable extracts that have incredible regenerative properties.
-They are well known for their skin benefits, especially for healing, diminishing stretch marks, burns, and acne scars.
-Using a bit of aloe pulp, at least a teaspoonful, and applying it to your scars is enough.
-Let it set for 30 minutes, washing with warm water afterwards.
+- Aloe vera: the meaty pulp from the leaves contain vegetable extracts that have incredible regenerative properties.
+They are well known for their benefits to skin.
+Some of these are relevant for acne scars and skin health.
+Use a bit of aloe pulp – at least a teaspoonful – and apply it to your skin.
+Let it set for 30 minutes.
+Wash with warm water afterwards.

-- Sodium bicarbonate: sodium bicarbonate is an effective exfoliant that acts on mild scars, and is perfect for acne.
-Moisten your face and apply a pinch of bicarbonate for a few seconds, over the scar.
+- Baking soda: sodium bicarbonate is an effective exfoliant, and is good for acne scars and skin health.
+Moisten your face and apply a pinch of baking soda for a few seconds on your skin.
 Later, wash with warm water.
-You don’t need to use this remedy heavily; once a week should produce results.
-Too much bicarbonate can damage sensitive skin.
+You don’t need to use this remedy heavily.

-- Lemon: perfect for whitening the skin, you can use it before going to bed.
+- Lemon: is good for skin health, you can use it before going to bed.
 Moisten a cotton ball with lemon juice and apply to scars for roughly 15 minutes.
 It is important to never expose yourself to the sun while you have lemon juice on your face, as this could damage your skin.
 Always apply at night.

 - Tomato: possesses anti-exfoliant properties and is also rich in beta-carotenes, which are perfect for taking care of our skin.
 To take advantage of its properties, cut the tomato into slices and leave on your skin for 10 minutes.
 If you have a little bit more time, you can also make an excellent tonic with tomato juice and cucumber.
 Blend a tomato and half a cucumber in a blender, and moisten the affected areas with this amazing tonic on a bit a cotton.

 - Vitamin E: This vitamin is indispensable for caring for our skin.
-In order to take advatage of these incredible virtues, you can find it in pharmacies and herbal stores.
-Vitamin E in perfect for creating shining, regenerating skin, fighting wrinkles, and toning the skin.
-Scars in the skin disappear gradually if you apply it everyday with a small facial massage, to help favor its absorption.
-Vitamin E could be your best friend for acne scars.
+You can find it in pharmacies and herbal stores.
+Vitamin E in perfect for creating shining, healthy-looking skin.
+Take Vitamin E into account when dealing with acne scars and skin health.